 Family Immigration Attorney in Boston

-Giselle M. Rodriguez is a Boston immigration lawyer in Jamaica Plain who helps clients with the full range of immigration challenges, including for families.
+Giselle M. Rodriguez is a Boston immigration lawyer who helps clients with the full range of immigration challenges, including for families.
 She is bilingual (English & Spanish).
 Contact Giselle today to discuss your case, or read on to learn more.

-1. What does it mean to be an immediate relative of a U.S citizen?
-It means that there is an unlimited amount of immigrant visas available to you, i.e., you will likely not have to wait for an immigrant visa to become available to you.
+1. Immediate Relatives.
+“Immediate relatives” include parents, spouses, and unmarried children under the age of 21 of U.S. citizens.
+To be an immediate relative of a U.S citizen means that there is an unlimited amount of immigrant visas available to the petitioner – that is, i.e., you will likely not have to wait for an immigrant visa to become available to you.

-• Family-Preference Categories: Contrary to the category above, the family preference categories offer a limited amount of immigrant visas.
+2. Family-Preference Categories.
+Contrary to the category above, the family preference categories offer a limited number of immigrant visas.
 The following are considered family-preference categories:

 • Spouses and unmarried children under 21 of legal permanent residents